CDC Guidance on Face Masks

 The San Marcos Public Library has created a COVID-19 Resource Guide for our community.
 También tenemos una guía de recursos en español.
 In it you can find important updates and information about health, school closures, food resources, local agencies and organizations, and volunteer opportunities.

-Check out our NEW Virtual Recreation Center
+Virtual Recreation Center

 You may have a little time for gardening these days, so why not pick up some free mulch?
 Free mulch is available to all San Marcos residents 24/7!
 The mulch consists of all the brush that is dropped off during the monthly Brush Drop-Off.
 If residents want a specific type or color of mulch, they will still need to purchase it from a retailer.